-14.2.7.6 Policy - High Density Residential development
+14A.2.7.4 Policy - High Density Residential development

 - a.
-Provide for residential development within the High Density Residential Zone that: - Ensures at least two storey development is developed; - ii.
-Amalgamates existing sites as part of the development; - iii.
-Locates building bulk towards the frontage of sites, enhancing the street wall.
+Provide for residential development within the High Density Residential Zone that: - i.
+Ensures at least two storey development occurs or is not prevented by site layout and building design, for the development of 3 or more units, to encourage greater intensification and efficiency within the zone; - ii.
+Locates building bulk towards the frontage of sites, enhancing the street wall. - b.
+Recognise that larger sites provide more flexibility and options for higher density buildings and encourage amalgamation of existing sites to facilitate greater intensification.